Large Volume Parenteral (LVP) Market Size and Share

 Large Volume Parenteral (LVP) Market Analysis by Mordor Intelligence

-The large volume parenteral market size stands at USD 8.91 billion in 2025 and is on track to reach USD 11.29 billion by 2030, translating to a 4.85% CAGR.
 Rising surgical case counts, an expanding chronic disease burden, and broader adoption of automated aseptic processing collectively underpin this stable trajectory.
 Demand also benefits from home-based infusion programs that shift IV therapy outside hospitals, while regulatory recognition of Blow-Fill-Seal (BFS) technology accelerates capacity expansion.
 Supply chain investments in polymer bags and pharmaceutical-grade water infrastructure continue to improve manufacturing resilience, even as glass vial shortages linger.
-Competitive strategies center on scale, vertical integration, and technology upgrades, indicating a structurally moderate but steadily evolving landscape for the large volume parenteral market.
+Competitive strategies center on scale, vertical integration, and technology upgrades, indicating a structurally moderate yet steadily evolving landscape for the large-volume parenteral market.

 Key Report Takeaways

-- By end user, hospitals commanded 63.63% of revenue in 2024 and ASCs are projected to register the fastest rise at an 9.67% CAGR.
+- By end user, hospitals accounted for 62.98% of revenue in 2025, and ASCs are projected to register the fastest growth at a 9.41% CAGR.

 Global Large Volume Parenteral (LVP) Market Trends and Insights